 How to Read and Validate Italian Train Tickets

 We've put together a gallery featuring an Italian train ticket, a bus ticket and restaurant and bar receipts.
 Each of these papers requires you to do something to avoid a fine (or embarrassment) as you travel in Italy.

 The photo above is of a second-class train ticket for a regional train departing (partenza) from Milano and arriving (arrivo) in Pavia.
 In order that the ticket not be reused, it must be validated before you get on the train.
 This means you must find a green and white validation machine or in some stations, the old yellow validating machine.
 You'll stamp your ticket(s) by sliding the ticket into the slot on the machine until you hear the mechanical crunch of the stamp.
 You'll see the date and time stamped on one end of the ticket when you remove it from the machine.
 Then you're set to board your train, which you can do at any time it's in the station.

 How to Read and Validate Bus Tickets

 Like train tickets, bus tickets need to be validated before your journey.
 Most times this means that you'll board the bus, find the validating machine near the entrance, then push your ticket into the slot, arrow-end first, until you hear the mechanism grind away.

 Most of the time you'll need to buy your ticket before getting on the bus, usually at a tabacchi, newsstand or bar, or at the bus station ticket window.
-In cities you may also find automatic ticket vending machines near major bus stops.
+In some cities, you may also find automatic ticket vending machines near major bus stops.